the Babylonian Zodiac

 Ancient astronomical calendars have been found throughout the world.
 The ancient astronomical observatory Gobekli Tepi is now believed to be at least 12,000 years old.
 Archaeologists can only speculate as to what, if any, religious (or astro-theological) significance was attributed to it.
 The same cannot be said for the astronomy which rose out of ancient Mesopotamia.

-Astrology as We Know It Emerges
+Astrology as we Know it Emerges

-Along with being the first to create and codify written language, known as Cuneiform, the Sumerians were also the first to track and record in detail, the movements of the Moon, Sun, and stars.
-There is evidence that their astronomical knowledge may have been passed down for thousands of years prior to the rise of their civilizations, but that’s a topic for another day.
+Along with being the first to create and codify written language, known as Cuneiform, the Sumerians were the first to track and record in detail, the movements of the Moon, Sun, and stars.
+There is evidence that their astronomical knowledge may have been passed down for thousands of years prior to the rise of their civilization, but that’s a topic for another day.

 Anuma Anu Enlil

 The Babylonian star catalogs are among the first and most comprehensive codification of astronomical observation.
-Among the earliest of these compilations is a is 𒌓𒀭𒈾𒀭𒂗𒆤𒇲 U4 AN.NA dEN.LIL.LA; lit.
-When Anu and Enlil; also known as Enuma Anu Enlil (EAE).
+Among the earliest of these compilations is a is U4 AN.NA dEN.LIL.LA 𒌓𒀭𒈾𒀭𒂗𒆤𒇲 (lit.
+When Anu and Enlil); also known as Enuma Anu Enlil (EAE).

 It’s interesting to note that EAE places primary importance on the movements of the Moon, followed by the Sun.
 Eclipses and weather patterns also affected astrological predictions.
 It might come as a surprise, but the movements of the other planets were tertiary.
 In fact, only the last 20 tablets concern the planets and stars.